-- Click on the direct link located above your email address.
-OR - Access your Barton e-mail directly by going to: http://email.bartoncougars.org If you would like to forward your Barton e-mail to your current personal e-mail address, you may change your settings at any time.
-Simply log into your Barton e-mail, select "Settings" in the upper right corner, then select "Forwarding..." to enter your e-mail address you would like future e-mails to be forwarded on to.
-TEXT MESSAGING NOTIFICATIONS Get school closings, events, and alerts sent to your phone!
 Student Services ACTIVITIES The College activity program supplements the instructional program by providing experiences that will add to your enjoyment of life and stimulate personal growth and social development.
 Student interest organizations, clubs and activities have been created to provide these opportunities and experiences.
 Each club or organization has one to two faculty or staff sponsors who are directly responsible to and for their respective groups.
 The Director of Student Life oversees these activities and clubs.
 Intercom - a monthly source of information about what is happening on the Barton County campus.
 It is sent via email to students' college (bartoncougars.org) email address and available on the web under Current Student.
-Copies are available through the Office of Student Activities.
+Copies are available through the Office of Student Life located in the Union.
 Contact Diane Engle at 792-9271 or engled@bartonccc.edu for more information.